zapier/visual-builder/docs/_partners/zap-templates.md

 ![Zap Template shared Zap page](https://cdn.zappy.app/84df95e80f4689c645da674f226e7ef1.png)

-This Zap page is where you can customize the title and description for your Zap Template.
+This shared Zap page is where you can customize the title and description for your Zap Template.

 Zap Templates need to showcase a use case and describe it effectively.
 They provide inspiration for how to automate popular apps and workflows.
 Your Zap Template's title and description help sell that idea to users.